Thunderer (Marvel Comics): Fictional character biography

-Alongside a number of other heroes, the Thunderer participated in an air drop on a Nazi stronghold.

-The Thunderer attended a reunion of World War II costumed heroes.

-In 1943, the Black Avenger was among a number of heroes who were slain by the Cosmic Cube-wielding Red Skull and impaled on a massive wall.
-However, the Cosmic Cube was recovered by Private Paul Anslen who resurrected all the slain heroes who aided the combined efforts of the Invaders and the time displaced New Avengers and Mighty Avengers.
-When Red Skull was defeated, the heroes used the Cosmic Cube to wipe out the Black Avenger's memories of the event to preserve history.
+In 1943, the Black Avenger is among a number of heroes who are killed by the Red Skull wielding the Cosmic Cube.
+The Cosmic Cube is recovered by Private Paul Anslen, who uses it to resurrect all the dead heroes.
+When Red Skull is defeated, the heroes use the Cosmic Cube to wipe the Black Avenger's memories of the event and preserve history.

-During the "Last Days" part of the Secret Wars storyline, Thunderer is seen as a resident of Valhalla Villas (a retirement home for ex-heroes and ex-villains in Miami).
-He was temporarily de-aged during the Incursion between Earth-616 and Earth-1610.
+During the "Last Days" part of the Secret Wars storyline, Thunderer is seen as a resident of Valhalla Villas, a retirement home for ex-heroes and ex-villains in Miami.
+He is temporarily de-aged during the Incursion between Earth-616 and Earth-1610.

 In Marvel Comics #1000, it was revealed that Jerry was a subject in a side project of Project Rebirth, the government project that created Captain America, called Project Thunderer.
 Thunderer's mask is a magical item called the Eternity Mask, which was created by a group of renegade occultists from Eternity's own substance during the days of King Arthur.
-When his friend William Naslund, the Spirit of '76 (as Captain America) was killed by the android Adam II, Thunderer blamed the Scientists' Guild, also known as the Three Xs and later the Enclave, for their role in Naslund's death as they were responsible for bankrolling Professor Horton to create another android like the Human Torch, as well as supplying Adam-II's programming with the Three Xs's ideas for the next stage of mankind, leading to the android's madness.
+When his friend William Naslund, the Spirit of '76 (as Captain America) was killed by the android Adam II, Thunderer blamed the Scientists' Guild, also known as the Three Xs and later the Enclave, for their role in Naslund's death as they were responsible for bankrolling Phineas Horton to create another android like the Human Torch, as well as supplying Adam-II's programming with the Three Xs's ideas for the next stage of mankind, leading to the android's madness.
 Changing his identity to Dark Avenger, Carstairs swears to take down the Three Xs.
 However, Carstairs was killed and the Eternity Mask taken by the Enclave.
 His corpse would be found by Marvel Boy, with a recording to stop the Scientists Guild.

 Powers and abilities

-Thunderer is a good hand-to-hand combatant.

-Due to the construction of his costume, Thunderer is capable of deafening people or leveling buildings with his sonic scream.
+Thunderer is an expert hand-to-hand combatant and possesses a powerful sonic scream derived from his costume.